Triathlon Training: What Is Zone 2 / Endurance?

 Understanding Zone 2 / Endurance

 Zone 2 triathlon training sits at a steady, sustainable intensity and represents the core of endurance development.
 Effort feels controlled and repeatable, breathing remains steady and conversation is comfortable throughout.
-At this level of work, fatigue accumulates slowly, allowing athletes to train for longer durations while maintaining form and efficiency across swim, bike and run.
+At this level of work, fatigue accumulates slowly, allowing athletes to train for longer durations while maintaining form and efficiency across the swim, bike and run.
 Because the intensity is manageable, Zone 2 work is performed as continuous efforts rather than short intervals.

 The purpose of Zone 2 training is to build aerobic endurance and efficiency over time.
 By spending consistent time at this intensity, athletes improve their ability to sustain effort, resist fatigue and support longer training sessions.
 When applied patiently and with regularity, Zone 2 forms the foundation that allows higher intensity work to be absorbed more effectively, underpinning long-term triathlon performance across all three disciplines.